 We won’t use or disclose your personal information for any secondary purpose, unless:

 - that secondary purpose is related to the primary purpose for which we collect that information and you would reasonably expect the disclosure in the circumstances; or

 - you have given your consent.

 How we collect and hold information

-Typically, we collect and hold personal information which is provided to us by Australian financial institutions.
+Typically, we collect and hold personal information which is provided to us by our members and other organisations and bodies.
 Ordinarily, we don’t collect information directly from individuals.
 If we deal directly with individuals, we will collect and hold personal information you provide us through our website, by email or over the phone.
-For example, when you send an email to us or give us information over the phone, we may retain this in order to respond to your inquiry.
+For example, when you send an email to us or give us information over the phone, we may retain this in order to respond to your inquiry and/or for the provision of our services for members.
 Personal information is held only for as long as the information remains relevant to the purpose for which it was collected.